 I recently got given a Kindle, as a 21st birthday present.
 I am IN LOVE.
 As much as I adore reading real books, and having a tangible story in my hand, I can say I am a convert.
-I think the way they made the Kindle (i.e. nice non-glare screen, simple to use, cheapie books, long-lasting battery) has been tailored perfectly for reading-lovers.
+I think the way they made the Kindle (i.e. nice non-glare screen, simple to use, cheapie books, long-lasting battery) has been tailored perfectly for reading-lovers, whether you have normal vision, wear specs, or have had LASIK eye surgery.
 The no-bells-and-whistles-attached approach is effective, and doesn’t make reading an eBook cold and clinical, which I thought it might.
 But, the proof is in the pudding, so here is a choice selection of the books I’ve been consuming (like a monster) since I first switched it on…

 Mad Women, by Jane Maas

 So, ever since I got hooked on Mad Men, one of the healthiest and most fulfilling addictions out there, I’ve wanted to be a bit of a Peggy-cum-Joan sixties career woman, waltzing about the office in tailored dresses and drinking gin next to a typewriter.
 Maybe one day that dream will play out.
 Until then, you (like me) can live vicariously through Jane Maas, who WAS a female in a high-flying advertising agency in the sixties.
 She worked on the ‘I Love NY’ campaign, for crying out loud!
 And, she claims, Mad Men is nearly always spot on.
 The only two key errors are that a) women always, always wore hats, and b) they didn’t drink in the morning.
 Other than that, lots of scandals, sexism, and work-obsessed suit types wooing clients and working un-godly hours.
 A great read from an eighty year old who is still at the top of her game.